xdevplatform/xdk/xdk/typescript/docs/classes/ConnectionsClient.md

 • **new ConnectionsClient**(`client`): [`ConnectionsClient`](ConnectionsClient.md)

-Creates a new Connections client instance
+Creates a new connections client instance

 #### Parameters